 The west side of the resort spans over two of the three mountains I planned to see, so they are easily reachable by maintenance roads.
 They were icy and steep in places...

 ...but as the elevation difference from the parking to the summit of the first mountain, Càrn Aosda, is less than 300 meters (1000ft), getting there was straightforward and quick.
 A nice warm-up for what was to come.

 From there, I followed another road down to the saddle.
 Matter of moments on the bike.

 The second mountain, Càrn a' Gheòidh, is away from the ski centre, and therefore is reachable only by a narrow path.
 If the road until now was fun to ride on, the trail was exciting beyond words.
 The amount of snow was just enough to still provide grip, and seeing it whirlpooling under my wheels, while listening to its crunchy sound... yes, please!
 It was like riding a dusty trail, only the dust was snow.

 Càrn a' Gheòidh means "Hill of the Goose" in English, and while there suppose to be wild birds in the area, I didn't see any.
-However, I saw plenty of mountain hare, which already had their winter pelage.
+However, I saw plenty of mountain hares, which already had their winter pelage.
 That was cool.
 It didn't take long, and I was at the second summit.

 Besides the cairn, the mountaintop has a shielded area, great for lunch.

-Càrn Bhinnein is not classified as a Munro due to its low prominence, and so not many people go there.
-But, while eating, two hikers went that direction, mentioning that it is worth the little extra distance.
+Càrn Bhinnein is not classified as a Munro due to its low prominence, so not many people go there.
+But, while eating, two hikers went in that direction, mentioning that it is worth the little extra distance.
 Having the time, might as well.